tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Jordan Baumbach then explained in depth how the Unblinking Eye is able to break scientific laws from time to time, causing 'miracles'.
 Jordan Baumbach declared that the Unblinking Eye strongly supports clear ethical standards that all humans must obey.
 Jordan Baumbach concluded his speech by imagining a new United States, one that would promote morality and serve as a shining example of the Unblinking Eye's ideal vision of truth and justice. he asked all theists to convert.

-The theists started to seriously consider Jordan Baumbach's message.
+The theists pretended to listen to Jordan Baumbach's message.

 ###Wed Jun 13 2007